-7 Content Marketing Trends You Need To Follow
+12 Content Marketing Trends You Need to Follow in 2019

 Content marketing is always changing.
 It’s not something you set and forget.
 With more access to data and a better understanding of your buyers’ preferences, you may always be fine-tuning your approach to content marketing.

-For those looking for what’s now and what’s next, we’re sharing emerging trends that have increased in popularity throughout the year.
-Learn why they matter and how you can apply them to your content marketing plan.
+For those looking for what’s in, what’s working, and what’s next, we’re sharing emerging trends in content marketing that have increased in popularity of late.
+Learn why they matter and how you can apply them to your overall content marketing plan.

 With a savvier customer, you need a more sophisticated way to communicate, one that speaks to that person on an individual level.
 It matters because expectations have changed and being relevant to what a buyer wants to know is key.

 Personalization offers you an edge against the competition, too.
-The data supports this, finding a 20% increase in sales opportunities when brands use personalized lead nurturing.
+The data supports this — a study by Demand Gen found a 20% increase in sales opportunities when brands use personalized lead nurturing.

 It’s being identified as a trend because of how prolific it has become.
 A report from Forrester indicates that 92% of marketers have seen an increase in personalized marketing.